picovico/apidocs/docs/videos/index.md

     - `X-Access-Token`: (required) Token Provided by Picovico.
     - `X-Access-Key`: (required) Access Key Provided by Picovico.
     - `X-PV-Meta-App`: (required) APP Id from picovico developer.
+- QUERY PARAMS:
+    - `restore`: (optional) Set this value to 1 if restoration of failed/cancelled video is required.
 - RESPONSE:

             {